K\"ahler-Einstein metrics on families of Fano varieties: Introduction

 On the other hand, a variational approach \cite{BBGZ_2013,BBEGZ_2019,BBJ_2021} based on pluripotential theory plays an important role in constructing K\"ahler--Einstein metrics, and it also helps to simplify the proof of Chen--Donaldson--Sun.
 One of the strengths of this approach relies on its adaptability.
 On singular Fano varieties, Li--Tian--Wang \cite{Li_Tian_Wang_2021, Li_Tian_Wang_2022} and Li \cite{Li_2022} generalized the Yau--Tian--Donaldson correspondence by such a variational argument.

-The purpose of this article is to develop a pluripotential approach to study families of Fano varieties.
-We introduce a notion of convergence of quasi-plurisubharmonic functions in families and extend certain theorems of pluripotential theory.
-Through a variational argument, we \begin{itemize} \item provide an analytic proof of the openness of the existence of K\"ahler--Einstein metrics; \item establish uniform a priori estimates of K\"ahler--Einstein potentials for general families of Fano varieties. \end{itemize}
+The purpose of this article is to develop a relative version of pluripotential theory to study K\"ahler--Einstein metrics on families of Fano varieties.
+Our approach involves introducing a concept of convergence for quasi-plurisubharmonic functions within families and extending certain theorems of pluripotential theory to this context.
+Through a variational argument, we provide an analytic proof of the openness of the existence of K\"ahler--Einstein metrics.
+Most significantly, we establish uniform a priori estimates of K\"ahler--Einstein potentials for fully degenerate families of Fano varieties.